 Do I have to be an ANS Member to register for camp?

 You do not need to be an ANS member to register for camp.
 However, you must be a member to register on opening day on 1/24/22 at 10 am, either by joining ANS before that day, or by joining during the registration process.
 There are many advantages to joining, including discounted rates for summer camp and other ANS programs, bi-monthly newsletters, and discounts at our shop.
-You must be an ANS member at the time of registration to receive the summer camp discount.
 Membership fees are nonrefundable.

 How do I become a member?

 You can become a member when you register online for summer camp.
 Please pick the member rate then add a membership to your cart later.
 You can also join by calling 301-652-9188 x35 or through membership by clicking to join online here.

 How do I know what camps are available?

 You can identify camp availability by calling the EE office 301-652-9188 x16.
-You can also begin the registration process and the system will tell you what is available.
+You can also begin the registration process and the system will show what is available.
 Any camp that is full will have a "waitlist only" option.

 How does the waitlist work?
 What are my child's chances of getting in?